 2. Pollute blades

 Sometimes, during mowing sessions, mud, clay, or clump of grass can stick on the blades of the lawnmower.
 It interrupts the movement of blades and extra weight makes it difficult for the blades to move properly.
-Due to this off-balance rotation, lawnmower starts shaking or vibrating.
+Due to this off-balance rotation, the lawnmower starts shaking or vibrating.

 How to fix pollute blades – Why Lawn Mower Shakes Violently